 Patients and Treatment Exposure

 Of the 1156 patients enrolled in GRIPHON, 334 were diagnosed with PAH-CTD.
 This comprised 170 with PAH associated with SSc (PAH-SSc), 82 with PAH associated with SLE (PAH-SLE), 37 with PAH associated with MCTD (PAH-MCTD), and 45 in whom the underlying CTD was not further defined (PAH-CTD-other).
 Due to smaller patient numbers, and corresponding number of primary endpoint events, the PAH-MCTD and PAH-CTD-other groups are presented as a single group (PAH-MCTD/CTD-other).
-Baseline characteristics of the PAH-CTD subgroup and the 3 CTD subtypes are shown in Table: Patient Characteristics at Baseline.
+Baseline characteristics of the PAH-CTD subgroup and the 3 CTD subtypes are shown in the Table: Patient Characteristics at Baseline.

 Patient Characteristics at Baseline2